Shagshag/prestashop-documentation/AdminOrdersController.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined by [AdminOrdersControllerCore](AdminOrdersControllerCore.md)
+* This method is defined by [AdminOrdersControllerCore](AdminOrdersControllerCore)
+* This method is defined in override\controllers\admin\AdminOrdersController.php line 199

 #### Arguments